parflow/parflow/docs/user_manual/pfsystem.rst

    Determine the hydrologic properties for each of the subsurface units defined in the indicator file.
-You will need: Permeability, specific storage, porosity and vanGenuchten parameters.
+You will need: Permeability, specific storage, porosity and van Genuchten parameters.

    At this point you are ready to run a ParFlow model without ``CLM`` and if you don’t need to include the land surface model in your simulations